-Comment [LDD12]: Definition is still under consideration.
+Comment [LDD18]: Definition is still under consideration.

-- 1) repayment, maturity, or redemption of the principal of a loan, bond, or mutual fund or certificate of deposit or similar marketable instrument; - 2) the principal amount received under a repurchase agreement or other transaction properly characterized as a loan; - 3) proceeds from issuance of the taxpayer's own stock or from sale of treasury stock; - 4) damages and other amounts received as the result of litigation; - 5) property acquired by an agent on behalf of another; - 6) tax refunds and other tax benefit recoveries; - 7) pension reversions; - 8) contributions to capital (except for sales of securities by securities dealers); - 9) income from forgiveness of indebtedness; or - 10) amounts realized from exchanges of inventory that are not recognized by the Internal Revenue Code.
+- the principal amount received under a repurchase agreement or other transaction properly characterized as a loan; - 3) proceeds from issuance of the taxpayer's own stock or from sale of treasury stock; - 4) damages and other amounts received as the result of litigation; - 5) property acquired by an agent on behalf of another; - 6) tax refunds and other tax benefit recoveries; - 7) pension reversions; - 8) contributions to capital: (except for sales of securities by securities dealers); - 9) income from forgiveness of indebtedness; or - 10) amounts realized from exchanges of inventory that are not recognized by the Internal Revenue Code. - 11) Amounts realized as a result of factoring accounts receivable by an accrual basis taxpayer.

-Exclusion of an item from the definition of "gross receipts" is not determinative of its character as business apportionable or nonbusiness non-apportionable income.
+Exclusion of an item from the definition of "gross"-receipts" is not determinative of its character as business apportionable or non-apportionable income.
 Nothing in this definition shall be construed to modify, impair or supersede any provision of Section IV.18.

 - ••• Reg.
 IV.2.(b)(1).
 Application of Article IV: Apportionment.
 If the business activity in respect to any trade or business of a taxpayer occurs both within and without this state, and if by reason of such business activity the taxpayer is taxable in another state, the portion of the net income (or net loss) arising from such trade or business which is derived from sources within this state shall be determined by apportionment in accordance with Article IV.9. to IV.17. - ••• Reg.
 IV.2.(b)(2).
 Application of Article IV: Combined Report.
 If a particular trade or business is carried on by a taxpayer and one or more affiliated corporations, nothing in Article IV or in these regulations shall preclude the use of a "combined report" whereby the entire business-apportionable income of such trade or business is apportioned in accordance with Article IV.9. to IV.17. - ••• Reg.
 IV.2.(b)(3).
 Application of Article IV: Allocation.
 Any taxpayer subject to the taxing jurisdiction of this state shall allocate all of its nonbusiness non-apportionable income or loss within or without this state in accordance with Article IV.4. to IV.8. - ••• Reg.
 IV.2.(c).
 Consistency and Uniformity in Reporting. - (1) Year to year consistency.
 In filing returns with this state, if the taxpayer departs from or modifies the manner in which income has been classified as business apportionable income or nonbusiness non-apportionable income in returns for prior years, the taxpayer shall disclose in the return for the current year the nature and extent of the modification.
+[State should insert its requirements] - (2) State to state consistency.
+If the returns or reports filed by a taxpayer for all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the classification of income as business apportionable or nonbusiness non-apportionable income, the taxpayer shall disclose in its return to this state the nature and extent of the variance.
 [State should insert its requirements]